-The Baron Hirsch Fund and the JAS helped farmers obtain mortgages to purchase land or provided them directly with loans.
-Some of the farmers were graduates of the Fund’s Agricultural School in Woodbine, New Jersey and the JAS also offered extension services.
-And the Fund published The Jewish Farmer magazine, a how to do it resource, first only in Yiddish and after 15 years in both Yiddish and English.
+The Baron Hirsch Fund and the JAS helped farmers obtain mortgages to purchase the land.
+Some of the farmers were graduates of the Fund’s Agricultural School in Woodbine, New Jersey.
+The JAS also offered extension services.
+Beginning in 1891 the Fund published The Jewish Farmer magazine, a how to do it resource.
+It was first only published in Yiddish but later it appeared in both Yiddish and English.

 These efforts were part of the Fund’s almost nation-wide effort to “Americanize” Jewish immigrants by helping them leave the big cities for a cleaner and purer life on farms.
 They assisted close to 10,000 Jewish families across fifteen states.

-Connecticut was the state welcoming the largest group of these immigrants and the farming communities in Connecticut were the most successful.
-Immigrants could fairly easily travel the relatively short distance from the major point of entry to the U.S., New York City, and land in Connecticut was rocky and hence cheap.
+Connecticut was the state welcoming the largest group of these immigrants.
+And the farming communities in Connecticut were the most successful.
+Immigrants could fairly easily travel the relatively short distance from the major point of entry to the U.S., New York City.
+Also, land in Connecticut was rocky and therefore cheap.
 Yankee farmers were glad to sell the rocky soil as they sought to move west to greener pastures.

-The Jews realized the rocky land didn’t need to be tilled – it could support dairies and chicken farms, a truly brilliant path because in the years just previous to WWI scientists declared the previously unknown fact that the nutrients in diary products and eggs were especially beneficial to children, Sales took off.
-And the Jews also realized that their farms could be vacation sites for other immigrants fleeing the steaming streets of the cities, offering not just bucolic peace, but kosher meals as well.
+The Jews realized the rocky land didn’t need to be tilled – it could support dairies and chicken farms.
+This was a truly brilliant path.
+Just previous to WWI scientists declared the previously unknown fact that the nutrients in diary products and eggs were especially beneficial to children, Sales took off.
+And the Jews also realized that their farms could be vacation sites for other immigrants fleeing the steaming streets of the cities.
+In additon to offering bucolic peace, they could offer kosher meals as well.

 Many books and articles have been written about the Connecticut Jewish farmers.
-Links to some of them can be found at the bottom of this post.
+Citations and links to some of them can be found at the bottom of this post.